natasha-codes/locations/ios/README.md

-# Sonar's iOS client
+# Sonar iOS

+Sonar is a SwiftUI app, with dependency management via the Swift Package Manager, with authentication via OpenID Connect.

-## Developing
+## Development

-Sonar uses the Swift Package Manager, so the only required step should be opening `Sonar.xcodeproj`.
+The only required step to develop should be opening `Sonar.xcodeproj`.

-## TODO
+## Design

-- Keychain persistence of AppAuth state
+A tab view with tabs for each of:

+- A map with points for each contact, with clickable contact list
+- Contact list management - view/add/remove contacts
+- Settings